raspberrypilearning/lost-in-space/en/step_4.md

 Another way to animate the spaceship is to tell it to move a small amount many times

 --- task ---
 Delete the `glide`{:class="block3motion"} block from your code.
-To do this, drag it off the Script area and back into the code blocks area.
+To do this, drag the block off the Code area and drop it back where the other single code blocks are.

 ![Spaceship sprite](images/sprite-spaceship.png)